 The JTF, in a statement by Col Musa, said: 'The Joint Task Force (JTF) between 3-8 July, 2013 dislodged Boko Haram terrorists from their main enclave in Bulabulin Nganaram, Aljajeri and Faluja areas of Maiduguri metropolis.

 'During the encounter, some terrorists were killed in the fire fight, including the main Amir of Bulabulin Nganaram (who was on the wanted list of the JTF with a ten million naira bounty).
 He was responsible for the killing of a teacher and three students of Sanda Karami Secondary School, Ruwan Zafi Maiduguri.
 Many abducted women, girls and children were rescued and handed over to their families by the Task Force.

 'During the search of the areas, many arms and ammunition of various calibres buried in houses and cemeteries were recovered.
 Decomposing corpses of those killed by the terrorists were also found in soak-away and mass graves of terrorists killed.
 Troops also discovered vast network mouse-holes linking compounds and underground tunnels as well as bunkers under houses.
 Troops are still searching the area for more weapons, ammunition and mass graves.
 The JTF uses this opportunity to appeal to members of the public for support and more information on terrorists' activities.'

-Despite Boko Haram leader Imam Shekau's denial, the Committee on Dialogue and Peaceful Resolution of Security Challenges in the North insisted on Sunday that the ceasefire negotiation with the sect is still on course.
+Despite Boko Haram leader Imam Shekau's denial, the Committee on Dialogue and Peaceful Resolution of Security Challenges in the North insisted yesterday that the ceasefire negotiation with the sect is still on course.

 The committee said Nigerians should expect 'something positive' before the end of the week.